Applying for Admission

 Admission to RIT is competitive, but our admission process is a personal one.
 We are interested in learning about your interests, abilities, and goals in order to provide the best information and guidance we can as you select the college that is right for you.

-Factors considered in our admission decisions include, but are not limited to, past high school/college performance (particularly in required academic subjects), admission test scores, competitiveness of high school or previous college, and academic major selected.
+Factors considered in our admission decisions include, but are not limited to, past academic performance (particularly in required academic subjects), admission test scores, competitiveness of high school, and academic major selected.
 Recommendations from those familiar with your academic performance and interviews with an admissions counselor are often influential.

 Dec.
 1 Early Decision deadline